 Percy Waters made a model that can be a close resemblance to the modern-day tattoo machine.
 The machine he made had two electromagnetic coils that were set close to each other were marked parallel to the former one.
 It has a spark shield and an on/ off switch.
-He was a prominent name in the tattooing industry and was a successful tattoo artist of his time.
+So, he was a prominent name in the tattooing industry and was a successful tattoo artist of his time.
 Many happy and legendary tattoo collectors from that era used to make tattoos from him.
-Before doing tattoo a man must need to know, A Guide to Difference between Hand Poke Tattoo and Machine Tattoo.
+Before doing a tattoo, a man must need to know a guide to the difference between hand poke tattoo and machine tattoo.

-This encouraged artists to be more innovative and expressive.
+So, this encouraged artists to be more innovative and expressive.
 Customers started to like the idea despite being in pain.
-The after results were eye and people started to get more into it.
+The after results were an eye, and people started to get more into it.

-Now there are several companies that manufacture various kinds of tattoo machines as per an artist’s needs.
+Now several companies manufacture various kinds of tattoo machines as per an artist’s needs.
 The customers are getting more and more engaged with complex designs as well.

-The range of variety is enormous when it comes to tattoo machine.
-I mean come on dude!
+The range of variety is enormous when it comes to the tattoo machine.
+I mean, come on, dude!
 You have a freaking printer.
-With the right men and write tools you can make your own Mona Lisa on your skin.
+With the right men and write tools, you can make your own Mona Lisa on your skin.
 3D art is also one of the wonders of modern-day tattoo machines.

 What I am trying to say that Tattoo machines open the doors to enormous possibilities and innovation.
 But it comes with some pain and a pretty healthy bill.
 How to Build New Healthy Habits with these 7 Ways?